AkshaySyal/PRD-MCP/README.md

 	2. Error states
 	3. Accessibility considerations
 10. [OPTIONAL INPUT] Ask the user to review the proposed features and ask whether to include, exclude, or refine them.
 The user may also suggest additional features.
+11. [PROCESS] Finally deliver the following WRITEUPS in a concise, well-structured, numbered format:
-11. [PROCESS] DATA SYSTEM DESIGN: For each approved feature come up with:
+	1. DATA SYSTEM DESIGN: For each approved feature come up with:
   		1. A/B Testing strategy (how do we know if the feature is working)
     	2. KPIs to monitor and enable decision-making regarding the feature
     	3. Dashboard specs (like what visualizations to use)
-12. [PROCESS] SOFTWARE SYSTEM DESIGN: Incorporating each approved feature come up with the following:
+	2. SOFTWARE SYSTEM DESIGN: Incorporating each approved feature come up with the following:
   		1. Functional requirements
     	2. Non-functional requirements
     	3. Dependencies (APIs, models, infra)
-    Give the overall System Architecture overview
+    	4. Overall System Architecture overview
-13. [PROCESS] Finally deliver the following:
-    1. End-to-end implementation of all features
-    2. **Dashboard:** One screen to monitor KPIs of all the features
-    3. **Risk analysis:** Generate a concise (<100 words), well-structured, bulleted writeup.
-For each risk category, list one realistic risk and a corresponding mitigation:
+    3. RISK ANALYSIS: For each risk category, list one realistic risk and a corresponding mitigation:
        	1. Product
        	2. Technical
        	3. Data
+12. [OPTIONAL INPUT] Ask the user to review the proposed plans and ask whether to include, exclude, or refine.